The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the W 6200 S / S 5600 W neighborhood in West Jordan are upper-middle income, making it an above average income neighborhood.
+The neighbors in the W 6200 S / S 5600 W neighborhood in West Jordan are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has